FengyanTina/NutritionCaculator/README.md

 # NutritionCaculator

 This app is use to calculate Body and Nutrition data.
-It includes 5 screens:
+It includes 3 categories and 5 screens:
 1. Body Index Category: Mifflin St. Jeor Calculator (TDEE & BMR) screen and BMI calculator screen
 2: Food Nutrition Category: Food Nutrition Caculator screen using API to retrive food nutrition data
 3: Weight Manager Category: Ideal Body Weight screen and Ativity Calory Caculator screen

 Building Project:
 1. Expo + React Native
-2. Using context and reat hooks: two contexts, one for the home screen navigation (HomeNavigationContext) another one for the shared calculation for some screens (CalculationContext).
+2. Using context and react hooks: two contexts, one for the home screen navigation (HomeNavigationContext) another one for the shared calculation for some screens (CalculationContext).
 3. Some screens share the state from calculation context, some screens that do not need shared states using its own states inside the screen.

 4.Componnets: